Secondary Asbestos Exposure and Mesothelioma

 Several workplaces and occupations exposed workers to asbestos in the past, while some continue to put workers at risk today.
 Anyone who lives with these workers is at risk for secondary exposure.

-Those that used asbestos in the past are still important today because mesothelioma has a long latency period.
+Those who used asbestos in the past are still important today because mesothelioma has a long latency period.
 It can take decades for the consequences of exposure to manifest as symptoms and a diagnosis.

 The most common occupations for past exposure include: